javanhut/isobox/README.md

 IsoBox creates a **completely isolated Linux environment** in a `.isobox` directory.
 When you enter this environment:

+**Restrictions:**
-- ❌ You CANNOT access the host filesystem
+- You CANNOT access the host filesystem
-- ❌ You CANNOT see host processes
+- You CANNOT see host processes
-- ❌ You CANNOT escape to the parent system
+- You CANNOT escape to the parent system
+- You CANNOT affect the host system

+**Capabilities:**
-- ✅ You get a complete, isolated Linux environment
+- You get a complete, isolated Linux environment
-- ✅ All binaries are copied into `.isobox/`
+- All binaries are available in `.isobox/bin`
-- ✅ All libraries are copied into `.isobox/lib`
+- All libraries are in `.isobox/lib`
-- ✅ All packages install to `.isobox/`
+- All packages install to `.isobox/`
+- Full networking with DNS configured

 **This is TRUE isolation** - like a lightweight container but using chroot.